Logo

 Among fund-raising projects, members sell poppies each spring.
 "Utica is a very giving community."
 Don Koperwas said.
 "Many people stop to talk and thank us."

-Boy Scouts also are helped by the group.
+The Boy Scouts, Utica Lions Club, Cub Scouts, and USMC MCL Detachemnt 154, also are helped by the group.

 It's not all work for the group.
 They hold various social activities, including a Steak-Out, sponsor Bingo nights and have a gathering place for members.